Donate

 Salary and Benefits Information

-Annual salary range $63k, dependent on qualifications and experience.
-The College offers a comprehensive benefits package that includes medical and dental insurance, short- and long-term disability, voluntary life and vision programs, generous vacation, and sick leave, paid holidays, pre-tax flexible spending accounts, retirement plans, tax-deferred compensation, as well as employee and dependent tuition waivers.
-PSLF is also available for those who meet eligibility.
+Contractual salary and rank start at $51,000 and will be commensurate on a variety of factors, including but not limited to, education and experience.
+The College offers a comprehensive benefits package that includes medical and dental insurance, short- and long-term disability, generous vacation, and sick leave, paid holidays, pre-tax flexible spending accounts, retirement plans, tax-deferred compensation, as well as employee and dependent tuition waivers.
+PSLF waivers offered.

 The Opportunity